 - 10.26 The future development of the larger (council-owned) part of allocated site HS11 would be dependent upon the proposed spine road being extended eastwards from the Bradley Villa Farm site.
 This means that, within the Bradley Villa Farm site, the adoptable highway of the spine road must meet the carriageway of Shepherds Thorn Lane.
 To avoid a ransom scenario being created, no land between the carriageways of the spine road and Shepherds Thorn Lane should be left unadopted, and detailed drawings (to be secured by recommended condition) and planning obligations would be required to confirm this. - 10.27 During the life of the application, the alignment of the proposed spine road has been amended, so its future eastwards trajectory would avoid an existing pond within the golf course.
-This will help ensure valuable habitats would not need to be lost as part of a future development of the council-owned part of HS11. - 10.28 It is noted that site allocation HS11 also includes the farmyard and buildings (including the farm shop) of Bradley Villa Farm.
+This would help ensure valuable habitats would not need to be lost as part of a future development of the council-owned part of HS11.

+10.28 It is noted that site allocation HS11 also includes the farmyard and buildings (including the farm shop) of Bradley Villa Farm.
 This land (approximately 2 hectares in size, and capable of accommodating major development) is not included in the current application's red line boundary, as the owner has decided not to release it for development at this time.
 It would remain allocated for residential development should the current application be approved.
-The current proposals would not sterilise this land vehicular access to a future residential development on this land could be taken from the proposed spine road (as well as from Bradley Road), and no aspect of the current proposals would create a new context preventing or limiting such a development in the future.
+The current proposals would not sterilise this land - vehicular access to a future residential development on this land could be taken from the proposals would create a new context preventing or limiting such a development in the future.